 Benefits of tests

 Behavior is central to understanding the benefits of testing:

 Behavior is the most important thing about software.
 It is what users depend on.
 Users like it when we add behavior (provided it is what they really wanted), but if we change or remove behavior they depend on (introduce bugs), they stop trusting us.

-There is often a Catch 22 when testing legacy codebases; “When we change code, we should have tests in place.
+There is often a Catch-22 when testing legacy codebases; “When we change code, we should have tests in place.
 To put the tests in place, we often have to change code.”
-In these cases, he advocates a few different approaches, the crux of which is to break dependencies so that tests can be put in place.
+In these cases, he advocates a few different approaches, the purpose of which is to break dependencies.

 - Identify change points.

 - Write tests.